fharookshaik/BTU_IR/README.md

 # BTU_IR

-Terminal-based application for processing and searching document collections with advanced information retrieval capabilities.
+Terminal-based application for processing and searching document collections with information retrieval capabilities.

-_*This project is a part of Information Retreival Course taught in BTU Cottbus-Senftenberg_
+_*This project is a part of the Information Retrieval Course taught at BTU Cottbus-Senftenberg._

 ## Features

+- **Interactive CLI**: A user-friendly menu-driven interface for easy operation.
-- 📥 Download & parse text collections from URLs using regex patterns
+- **Dynamic Document Parsing**: Fetch and parse text collections from any URL.
+Users can define document boundaries using line numbers and regular expressions.
-- 📚 View parsed documents with metadata (author, origin, content preview)
-- 🔍 Perform searches using multiple algorithms:
+- **Multiple Search Algorithms**:
   - **Linear Boolean Search**: Simple term matching.
   - **TF-IDF Vector Space Search**: Ranked retrieval based on term relevance.
-- 🛑 Stopword removal using:
+- **Flexible Stopword Removal**:
-  - Predefined stopword lists (`helpers/stopwords.txt`)
-  - Frequency-based filtering (JC Crouch method)
+  - **List-based**: Filter common words using a default list or a user-provided file.
+  - **Frequency-based**: Dynamically identify and remove terms that are either too common or too rare across the collection.
+- **Search Evaluation**: For pre-configured demo cases, the system calculates and displays precision and recall scores against a ground truth dataset.
-- 🌳 **Porter Stemming**: Reduces words to their root form for more effective searching.
+- **Porter Stemmer**: Includes a backend implementation of the Porter Stemming algorithm to reduce words to their root form.
+- **Demo Mode**: Quickly load and test the system with pre-configured collections like **Aesop's Fables** or **Grimms' Fairy Tales**.

 ## Requirements

 - Python 3.10+
-- Dependencies: None (standard library only)
+- No external libraries required.

 ## Installation

 ```bash
 git clone https://github.com/fharookshaik/BTU_IR.git
 cd BTU_IR